ItayCoifman/V3D_Matlab/README.md

    ```sh
    git clone https://github.com/ItayCoifman/V3D_Matlab.git
    ```
-2. set Path via matlab to the cloned project
+2. set Path via matlab to the cloned project (with subfolders)

 3. change path_V3D at the exmaple file to the relevant directory.